Ravsehajsinghpuri/Emotion_Detection/README.md

 # Emotion_Detection

-Hi guys!
-Here I have made an Emotion Detection command line tool which classifies the input image into 7 emotion categories.
+I have made an Emotion Detection command line tool which classifies the input image into 7 emotion categories.
 This classifier model is trained on the fer2013 dataset and has a model accuracy of 67.7% .
 I hope i'll imporve this model accuracy with time and get back with a better model.
 In this repository,I have included various scripts which can be used to use this classifier.
 The different ways are as follows: